The Language Lab

 The Aboriginal English in the Global City: Minorities and language change project, funded through an Australian Research Council DECRA Fellowship to Dr Rodriguez Louro, examines how Aboriginal English is used and how it is changing.

-A Research Impact Story, 'Aboriginal English: It's all in the yarning' has recently been released.
+Learn more about this project in a Research Impact Story, 'Aboriginal English: It's all in the yarning'.

 - Decolonising the Introductory Linguistics Curriculum